maelys-mcardle/snowflake/README.md

 # Snowflake

 Snowflake is an interpreted programming language made for microcontrollers.
-The language itself occupies the space in between machine code and BASIC.
+The language is conceptually [somewhere in-between machine code and BASIC][1].

 This repository contains the following: